PacaHat/anipaca-app/website/src/docs/guides/player-settings/advanced-player-settings.md

 ```

 where `lang`, `blacklist`, and `whitelist` are all optional fields. `lang` indicates which languages to include, enter values as either a two or three-letter [ISO 639](https://en.wikipedia.org/wiki/ISO_639) code.
-**Aniyomi** will choose the first language in `lang` that has a subtitle, and then filter only those of that language.
+**Anipaca** will choose the first language in `lang` that has a subtitle, and then filter only those of that language.
 If no `lang` is set, only the app's language will be used.
 `blacklist` and `whitelist` are lists of blacklisted and whitelisted keywords, respectively.
 The keywords are case-insensitive.

-First, **Aniyomi** will filter out any subtitle names that contain a blacklisted keyword, and then filter out all languages that aren't the same as the first match in `lang`.
+First, **Anipaca** will filter out any subtitle names that contain a blacklisted keyword, and then filter out all languages that aren't the same as the first match in `lang`.
-From that filtered list, **Aniyomi** will pick the first subtitle which either contains a whitelisted keyword or the first item in the filtered list if `whitelist` isn't defined.
+From that filtered list, **Anipaca** will pick the first subtitle which either contains a whitelisted keyword or the first item in the filtered list if `whitelist` isn't defined.
 If no subtitles remain after filtering, the first subtitle in the subtitle list will be picked, regardless of the subtitle configuration.

 ## Enable gpu-next <Badge text="Off" type="info" />